leezhenghui/leezhenghui.github.io/_posts/2018-11-11-demystify-node.js-modularity.md

 >
 > Node.js supports Android and Linux-based system, it definitely can run on a powerful IoT device which is installed an Android or Linux OS, e.g: a "retired" Android smart phone, the smart router with a linux kernel at your home,(of course, if you can hack it :)), [Raspberry Pi](https://www.raspberrypi.org/), etc, but please keep in mind that the suitable hardward to run Node.js/V8 should include **FPU** as well as at least **128MB RAM**, that means a typical [OpenWrt](https://en.wikipedia.org/wiki/OpenWrt) hardware or lower powerful MCU based hardware may not be able to run it.

 Node.js is not just a javascript runtime, it actually shed much light on the correct manner to handle I/O via a clean&simpifild async programming interface.
 In the meanwhile, it is an interesting project for engineering as it is implemented in a highly modularity way(more details will be elaborated in this post on this topic), even nine years old, the code base in Node.js is still relatively small, readable.
-If you are interested in how Node.js works under the hood, the posts in this serie are suitable for you.
+If you are interested in how Node.js works under the hood, the posts in this series are suitable for you.

 ## Node.js builder